The Twin Updated

 The debut single from The Twin.........

 More Protein had only pressed (10) copies per single for promotional use only.
-The first (3) Twin singles were issued by a hand written limited edition of 500 copies.
-The last and final Twin single was issued to a 520 limited edition.
+The first (3) Twin singles were numbered issued by hand written by a silver marker with an limited edition pressing of 500 copies.
+The last and final The Twin single was issued to a 520 limited edition pressing.

 A - Here Come The Girls (Replicant Remix) (4:37)